Hablo español fluidamente.

 In 2008, I sold my car, and moved to USA to learned English.
 The journey was not easy… I left my parents, my dear sister, family, friends y “mi tierra” (my country) behind to follow my dream: learn more to help others.
 I was very lucky to have the support from my grandfather (who came to LA via the “bracero program” over 50 years ago), my loving aunt, and many other family members who also came to USA seeking for a better future.
 In 2009 I was accepted in the Marriage and Family Therapy Masters program at California State University, Northridge.
 I graduated in 2011, and earned my license in 2015.

 In 2012 I married a wonderful, loving, caring, compassionate man, and in 2017 I became a mother of a little boy (picture below).
 Again, the journey was not easy, the birthing of my child was very traumatic: epidural procedure injured a nerve, and I could not feel my left leg for almost 6 months.
 Postpartum depression came with it as well.
-Caring and knowledgeable therapists, a support group, family and friends helped me heal.
+A caring and knowledgeable therapists, a support group, family and friends helped me heal.
 I now have a way much better understanding of this common issue among mothers.
 The problem is that we do not talk about it because we feel so much guilt and shame.
 Did you know that 1 in 7 Moms and 1 in 10 Dads suffer from postpartum depression.
 I am now studying to become a certified a perinatal mental health professional.
 As you see, we can transform pain to grow and, most importantly for me, to help others.